List of comics magazines published by Magazine Management in the 1970s: 1972 launch, Marvel Monster Group

 Although Goodman had sold Magazine Management in 1968, he remained as the publisher.
 But Goodman left in 1972, the same year the company's new owners revived the magazine line.
 In addition to reviving Savage Tales, now with a new lineup of content, Magazine Management released the new titles Dracula Lives!, Vampire Tales, and Monsters Unleashed, as well as Monster Madness, a humorous fumetti magazine (all published under the Marvel Monster Group brand); Tales of the Zombie; the prose digest Haunt of Horror; and the satirical-comics magazine Crazy.

 Editor Wolfman said, "We used to farm the books out to Harry Chester Studios [sic] and whatever they pasted up, they pasted up.
 I formed the first production staff, hired the first layout people, paste-up people."

-1974 saw the debut of The Deadly Hands of Kung Fu, Monsters of the Movies, Planet of the Apes, Savage Sword of Conan, and Marvel's short-lived entree into underground comix, Comix Book.
+1974 saw the debut of The Deadly Hands of Kung Fu, Monsters of the Movies, Planet of the Apes, Savage Sword of Conan, a revised Haunt of Horror, and Marvel's short-lived entree into underground comix, Comix Book.

 Initially, the magazines' page-counts varied among 68, 76, and 84 pages.